cwgreene/ghidrascripts/README.md

 ## Scripts
 - FindLibcCalls - Misnamed.
 Displays functions and what they call in a binary.
 - FunctionCalls - Dumps function call information to json.
+- DecompileFunction - Dumps decompiler output for a given function.